MediEvil: Development

 Development of MediEvil began in late 1995 at independent developer Millennium Interactive in Cambridge.
 Chris Sorrell, previously known for the James Pond series of games, created the original concept for MediEvil and served as the game's creative director.
 Sorrell joined Millennium, with whom he had been working with for a while, after completing James Pond 3.
 When asked what he wanted to do, he said he wanted to work with someone on the visual side.
 Jason Wilson, who would be the designer and a writer for the game, met up with Sorrell and began working on MediEvil.

 According to Sorrell, the first design proposal for the game had the working title ‘Dead Man Dan’ and described a game that was initially a fusion of Capcom's Ghost'n Goblins combined with the art style of Tim Burton's The Nightmare Before Christmas.
 As development progressed, lead artist Wilson pushed the game into more of a Zelda role playing game-influenced direction as opposed to the original arcade-style concept.
-Looking to attract a major publishing deal, Millennium Interactive initially began working on multiple platforms including Windows and the Sega Saturn before giving Sony of Europe a working demo of the game.
-Impressed by the progress, Sony signed MediEvil to be an exclusive PlayStation game and commissioned SCE Cambridge Studio as Sony's second studio in the United Kingdom, after Psygnosis.
+Looking to attract a major publishing deal, Millennium Interactive initially began working on multiple platforms including Windows and the Sega Saturn before giving Sony Computer Entertainment a working demo of the game.
+Impressed by the progress, Sony signed MediEvil to be an exclusive PlayStation game.
 During the production of the demo, there was a programmer for each platform.
 Millennium was having financial difficulties and wanted to secure a publisher quickly.
 Sega and Microsoft were also interested in the game.

-SCE Cambridge wanted the game to possess a unique lead character, thus Sorrell worked with script doctor Martin Pond whilst creating an expansive backstory for the lead protagonist, Sir Daniel Fortesque.
+The developers wanted the game to possess a unique lead character, thus Sorrell worked with script doctor Martin Pond whilst creating an expansive backstory for the lead protagonist, Sir Daniel Fortesque.
 Pond came up with the idea that Sir Daniel could have been a pompous failure in life whose reincarnation was his one shot at redemption.
 This idea, along with the player-character's unusual appearance, turned appealing to some sectors of the gaming community, as lead designer Wilson later recalled that female gamers considered Sir Daniel to be endearing, and was considered a sex symbol in France.